-If two or more posts, perpendicular to the carriageway, are used for one sign, the Designer must check that the sign post spacing and post dimension criteria of the National Annex to BS EN 12767 (Nov 09 or subsequent update) will be complied with when selecting 'Sign on small post', 'Sign on p.s. post(s)' or 'Sign on post'.
+If two or more posts, perpendicular to the carriageway, are used for one sign, the Designer must check that the sign post spacing and post dimension criteria of the National Annex to BS EN 12767 will be complied with when selecting 'Sign on small post' or 'Sign on p.s. post(s)'.